-- be available by single years of age to allow for more accurate estimation of the indicators - not change frequently (to avoid having to recast the indicators) - be as consistent with the age distribution of the population of the 2001 and 2011 Censuses as is reasonable, allowing, inter alia, for possible undercounting of children and age exaggeration at old age.
+- be available by single years of age to allow for more accurate estimation of the indicators - not change frequently by substantial amounts (to avoid having to recast the indicators) - be as consistent with the age distribution of the populations of the 2001 and 2011 Censuses as is reasonable, allowing, inter alia, for possible undercounting of children and age exaggeration at old age.

-For the first RMS report the estimates produced by the ASSA2008 AIDS and Demographic projection model were used to calculate the mortality-related indicators in line with the recommendations of the Health Data Advisory and Coordination Committee of the Department of Health (HDACC, 2011).
-However, since then, the 2011 Census population estimates were released and they suggested that not only has fertility been different from that assumed by ASSA model (and ALL other projection models) for the 10-15 years prior to the 2011 census, but also that immigration has turned out to be somewhat higher than assumed by projection models.
-Thus, for reports since then, in the absence of a suitable alternative, an alternative set of mid-year population estimates with an age distribution and size consistent with those of the 2001 and 2011 Censuses (Dorrington, 2013) is used.
-Although the official mid-year estimates were constructed to match in total the size of the 2011 Census (Stats SA, 2013a) population in 2011, they were not constructed with a series of births and migration that replicates the age distribution of the population of the Census under age 30 (although some effort has been made to improve this in the most recent estimates (Stats SA 2015a; 2016b)).
-In particular, these estimates still imply higher births in the years prior to 2006 than implied by the numbers aged 5 to 19 counted in the 2011 census.
+For the first RMS report, the estimates produced by the ASSA2008 AIDS and Demographic projection model were used to calculate the mortality-related indicators in line with the recommendations of the Health Data Advisory and Coordination

+Committee of the Department of Health (HDACC, 2011).
+However, since then, the 2011 Census population estimates were released, and they suggested that not only has fertility been different from that assumed by ASSA model (and ALL other projection models) for the 10-15 years prior to the 2011 census, but also that immigration has turned out to be somewhat higher than assumed by projection models.
+Thus, for reports since then, in the absence of a suitable alternative, an alternative set of mid-year population estimates with an age distribution and size consistent with those of the 2001 and 2011 Censuses (Dorrington, 2013) has been used.
+Although the official mid-year estimates were constructed to match in total the size of the 2011 Census (Stats SA, 2013a) population in 2011, they were, initially, not constructed with a series of births and migration that replicates the age distribution of the population of the Census under age 30.
+This has been largely corrected in the release of the 2017 mid-year estimates (Stats SA 2017c).